McGuinness Institute: James Duncan Reference Library

 The James Duncan Reference Library is located at the office of McGuinness Institute in Wellington.
 Named after the former Chair of the Commission for the Future, Professor James Duncan (1921–2001), the library was established to provide a record of long-term thinking in New Zealand.
-The library and archive house over 4710 books and publications on New Zealand’s future-thinking initiatives and historical development, the theory and practice of future-thinking, strategy development, and national and international perspectives.
+The library and archive house over 5000 books and publications on New Zealand’s future-thinking initiatives and historical development, the theory and practice of future-thinking, strategy development, and national and international perspectives.
+The Institute believes that New Zealand’s future must build on its past and this is why recording history is important.
+The library is open to the public, however bookings must be made in advance.